Carniverous19/helium-DIY-middleman/README.md

 These are forwarded unmodified to the gateway with the same MAC address as the virtual gateway interfacing with the miner.
 This ensures transmit behavior of a miner remains consistent.
 This restriction may be removed in later revisions.

+To ensure PULL_RESPs are received by the miners, a fake PUSH_DATA payload is created for every PULL_RESP with simulated RSSI, SNR, and timestamp (currently hardcoded RSSI and SNR).
+This fake PUSH_DATA runs through the same process as real ones except it is not forwarded to the miner that sent the PULL_RESP (so gateways dont hear their own transmissions).
+Some expiremention with a RAK2445 based RPi hat shows that transmissions are received by the concentrator.
+If this is determined to be expected behavior this filtering can be removed.

 All PULL_DATA, PUSH_DATA, and PULL_RESP messages are immediately sent the corresponding ACK regardless of whether the data was actually delivered.

  ## Areas for further development

-  - More sophisticate metadata modification to adapt to PoC changes.
-The framework exists for this and much more sophistication can be added to teh separate `modify_rxpk.py` code.
+  - More sophisticated metadata modification to adapt to PoC changes.
+The framework exists for this and much more sophistication can be added to the separate `modify_rxpk.py` code.
-  - Ensure transmit commands are received by all miners (but the transmitter).
-Currently transmits are only sent to miners if received by one of the gateways.
-    A better system would build dummy PUSH_DATA message for every transmission to ensure transmissions are witnessed by all miners.
-    This would also allow there to be zero real gateways and all miners could communicate in an isolated island through this software.
-This is **In Work**.
   - Detection of dead miner or gateway (using ACKs).
 There is no way to forget a miner or gateway without software restart.